-Create an External user using Create User statement.
+Create an External user using the Create User statement.

 External users and their authentication are managed by external services such as operating system or a network service.
 The user who is authenticated by the operating system can easily access the database without being requested for a password.
 This means that whenever an external authentication option is chosen for the user – an external service performs the password administration and user authentication whereas the Oracle Database maintains the User account.